zoicware/ZOICWARE/features.md

 - **Disable Bell Icon on Taskbar** - hide the notification bell icon on the taskbar
      - **Note:** this will break the calendar flyout when clicking the date and time
 - **Restore Windows 10 Snipping Tool** - remove uwp snipping tool (screen sktech) and enable windows 10 snipping tool

+- **Restore Windows 10 Notepad** - this will replace the latest notepad version with 21h2 Windows 11 notepad since it uses the windows 10 style

+- **Restore Windows 10 Task Manager** - this will replace the windows 11 task manager with the classic windows 10 one

 ## Install Network Driver